Skip to main content

 Overview

-In this guide, we will see how to upgrade an existing Ubuntu 16.04 based Cloudron to Ubuntu 18.04.
+This guide explains how to upgrade an existing Ubuntu 16.04 based Cloudron to Ubuntu 18.04 (bionic beaver).

 Warning